 - One focus vs. many.
 For creatives and creative project managers who work in-house, the focus of all work is the single company they all work for.
 In an agency setting, the team and project manager are working with many clients, and thus have more variety around the subject of their creative projects.

 - Depth vs. breadth.
 For in-house creatives that work for a single organization, they’re able to develop a deep understanding of the brand, its audience, and objectives over time.
 Creative agencies, however, work with a wider breadth of clients and therefore get less depth and more breadth when it comes to these aspects.

 What is creative agency project management?

-At a creative agency, a project manager leads its team to deliver creative work to a client, anything from marketing campaigns to website design.
+At a creative agency, a project manager leads its team to deliver creative work to a client, anything from marketing campaigns to website designs and creative productions.

 Project management at a creative agency involves: